-Once all new applicants for a vacancy have been tested and scores added to the employment register, the candidates from the top the scores who are interested and eligible for referral are identified (more in the case of tied scores) and their application materials are sent to the hiring department.
+Once all new applicants for a vacancy have been tested and scores added to the employment register, the candidates from the top of the scores who are interested and eligible for referral are identified (more in the case of tied scores) and their application materials are sent to the hiring department.
 Applicants generally will be contacted by Human Resources prior to referral to determine their interest in interviewing for a specific vacancy if their score is reached.
 Applicants will then be contacted by the hiring department to schedule an interview if they are referred.
 Applicants do not have to accept an interview to stay active on the employment list; however, they do have to respond to any phone message or written notice sent to inquire about their interest.

 If you have been contacted to schedule an interview and have not already reviewed the Position Description for the vacancy, you may view it through your online applicant account until the position is filled.

-An interview team, , will interview each candidate for a specific vacancy.
+An interview team will interview each candidate for a specific vacancy.
 Once interviews have been completed, the interview team meets with a Human Resources professional to discuss each candidate.
-Once a selection is made or the candidates narrowed, pre-employment screening is conducted and a final hire decision is made.
+Once a selection is made or the candidates have been narrowed, pre-employment screening is conducted and a final hire decision is made.